CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/dictionaries/key-not-present-exception.md

 ### Key not present in dictionary

-The key being used does not exist as a key in the dictionary being accessed.
+The key being used does not exist as a key in the [dictionary][IDictionary] being accessed.

 #### Message Format